Tutuchan/vacancesscolr/README.md

 ## Examples

-Check if a date is a holiday.
+Check if a date is a holiday:

 ``` r
 is_holiday("2018-03-05")